 Waste Education Center

 The Waste Education Center at the University of Wisconsin-Stevens Point contains a working wastewater treatment plant with state-of-the-industry technology, the same processes and technology used in municipal wastewater treatment plants across the United States.
 The center, located at 1940 Maria Drive, is managed by WIST.
 In addition to its use as a classroom and laboratory for students in Soil and Waste Resources at UW-Stevens Point, the facility is used for research trials, for example to determine treatment parameters for various additions to wastewater streams.
-To discuss how WIST and this facility can help in your research and development needs, contact either Paul Fowler, WIST executive director, or Justin Hall, WIST instrumentation specialist.
+To discuss how WIST and this facility can help in your research and development needs, contact either Paul Fowler, WIST executive director, or Justin Hall, WIST project specialist.

 The Waste Education Center features bench-top laboratory space, shown at left, and a classroom.